Configure8inc/c8-helm-repository/helm-charts/c8/AWS-GCP-SA.md

 ## Configure AWS access using GCP ServiceAccount (GKE)

+This method outlines the procedure for configuring AWS access through a GCP ServiceAccount.
+It is designed to establish secure cross-cloud access, allowing C8 managed by Google Cloud Platform (GCP) to interact seamlessly with AWS services.

 ## Step 1: Enable Workload Identity (skip if already enabled)

 You can enable Workload Identity on an existing Standard cluster by using the gcloud CLI or the Google Cloud console.
 Existing node pools are unaffected, but any new node pools in the cluster use Workload Identity.